Subtracting the kinetic Sunyaev-Zeldovich effect from the cosmic microwave background with surveys of large-scale structure: Theory

 \subsection{Constructing templates from galaxy surveys}

-Given a galaxy density contrast $\deltags$ observed (in redshift space, hence the superscript ``$s$") by a galaxy survey, one can construct a template for the expected kSZ contribution to the observed CMB temperature (e.g.~\cite{Ho:2009iw,Shao:2010md,Smith:2018bpn}).
-First, one forms the following estimates for $\velr$ and $\deltae$ from~$\deltags$:
+Given a galaxy density contrast $\deltags$ observed (in redshift space, hence the superscript ``$s$") by a galaxy survey, one can construct a template for the expected kSZ contribution to the observed CMB temperature.\footnote{Similar formalisms for kSZ templates were previously presented in Refs.~\cite{Ho:2009iw,Shao:2010md,Smith:2018bpn}.
+Ref.~\cite{Ho:2009iw} computed $\Pge$ and $\Pgg$ using a linear bias model and Ref.~\cite{Shao:2010md} effectively assumed that $\Pge=1$, while we use a more detailed halo model approach based on Ref.~\cite{Smith:2018bpn}, described in Sec.~\ref{sec:modelling} and Appendix~\ref{app:halomodel}.
+Also, in contrast with Refs.~\cite{Ho:2009iw,Smith:2018bpn}, we account for linear redshift-space distortions in the galaxy density when constructing our electron-density and velocity templates.} First, one forms the following estimates for $\velr$ and $\deltae$ from~$\deltags$:

 The redshift-space galaxy power spectrum $\Pggtot(k, \mu;z)$ is defined to include the effect of shot noise (assumed to be Poissonian in this work), \beq \Pggtot(k, \mu;z) \equiv \Pgg(k, \mu;z) + \frac{1}{\bar{n}_{\rm g}(z)}\ , \eeq such that $\eta$ and $\epsilon$ are Wiener-filtered quantities that downweight noise-dominated modes of $\deltags$.
 We will discuss our approach to modelling the power spectra needed for Eqs.~\eqref{eq:eta-def}-\eqref{eq:eps-def} in Sec.~\ref{sec:modelling}.